celtera/avendish/book/src/writing_processors/messages.md

   };
 };
 ```
+Note that the `messages` are stored in a structure named `messages`.
+It could also be the name of the value, but this would likely use at least a few bytes per instance which would be wasted as messages are not supposed to have states themselves.

 Messages are of course only meaningful in environments which support them.
-One argument messages are equivalent to arguments.
+One argument messages are equivalent to parameters.
-If there is more than one arguments, not all host systems may be able to handle them ; for instance, it does not make much sense for VST plug-ins.
+If there is more than one argument, not all host systems may be able to handle them ; for instance, it does not make much sense for VST3 plug-ins.
 On the other hand, programming language bindings or systems such as Max and PureData have no problem with them.

 ## Passing existing functions